jshimota01/hubitat/Drivers/datetime_parser/README.md

-2022-01-22   jshimota    0.2.6   Add of Even/Odd value to day of year number variables 2022-01-23   jshimota    0.2.7   TimeHour24NumNoLead fixed - added debug logging check to a line 2022-01-26   jshimota    0.2.8   Added String versions of comparison date times for user
+2022-01-22   jshimota    0.2.6   Add of Even/Odd value to day of year number variables 2022-01-23   jshimota    0.2.7   TimeHour24NumNoLead fixed - added debug logging check to a line 2022-01-26   jshimota    0.2.8   Added String versions of comparison date times for user 2022-04-30   jshimota    0.2.9   2 minor text changes for clarity, attempt to fix schedule loop 2022-08-12   jshimota    0.3.0   Week of Year was case sensitive and showing week of month, added week of month as well

 Description